How to write a hybrid or remote work policy

 Cybersecurity

-Remote working presents Just one example is employees using shared internet networks which can lead to breaches that leave vital business information vulnerable to hacking or attack.
+Remote working presents new challenges when it comes to cybersecurity.
+Just one example is employees using shared internet networks which can lead to breaches that leave vital business information vulnerable to hacking or attack.

 Depending on your location, there will likely be different legislation regarding cybersecurity and privacy for customers.
 Your remote working agreement must state all the risks and give your teams clear steps and tools like VPNs to avoid them.
 After outlining these considerations, ask a lawyer to double-check there isn't anything else your teams need to keep in mind to protect themselves and your business.